Arriva Kent Thameside

-Depot and Services
+Depot and services

-Northfleet Depot

 Northfleet depot runs a mixture of commercial and tendered services in Dartford, Gravesend and surrounding areas.

-Bus Services

 Northfleet currently operate the following bus services:

 ArrivaClick

-Northfleet also run the ArrivaClick demand responsive service which covers Darent Valley Hospital, Bluewater, Swanscombe and Ebbsfleet Valley.
+Northfleet ran the ArrivaClick demand responsive service which covered Darent Valley Hospital, Bluewater, Greenhithe, Swanscombe and Ebbsfleet Valley using Mercedes-Benz Sprinter vehicles until its withdrawal on 31 December 2024.

-Fleet

-As of January 2023, the Arriva Kent Thameside fleet consists of approximately 56 vehicles.

-The fleet consists mainly of Wright Streetlite, VDL SB200 Wright Commander, Dennis Dart Plaxton Pointer, Dennis Dart Caetano Nimbus, Alexander Dennis Enviro200, Alexander Dennis Enviro200 MMC and Wright Eclipse Gemini buses.

 Livery

 Corporate Livery

 The current Arriva corporate livery is light blue across the whole of the vehicle with a pale blue and white stripe at the front of the bus.

 This is currently replacing the previous corporate livery which was aquamarine with a cream "cow-horn" at the front with a dark blue skirt.
 This livery can still be found on many older Arriva Kent Thameside vehicles.

 Sapphire Livery

 The current Arriva Sapphire livery uses the same light blue colour across the majority of the bus although the front of the bus is dark blue with a white and silver stripe separating the two colours.
-Arriva Kent Thameside operate Sapphire liveried buses on routes 480 and 490 which contain branding for the two services.
+Arriva Kent Thameside operate Sapphire liveried buses on routes 480, 490 and 491.